ryantd42/NY-Legislative-Git/2023/S3216A-2023/bill.md

   January 30, 2023
   ___________

- Introduced  by  Sen.  CLEARE -- read twice and ordered printed, and when printed to be committed to the Committee on Insurance
+ Introduced  by  Sens.
+CLEARE,  HOYLMAN-SIGAL  -- read twice and ordered printed, and when printed to be committed to the Committee  on  Insur- ance  --  recommitted to the Committee on Insurance in accordance with Senate Rule 6, sec.
+8 -- committee discharged, bill  amended,  ordered reprinted as amended and recommitted to said committee

- AN ACT to amend the insurance law, in relation to insurance coverage for standard fertility preservation  services  made  necessary  by  cancer treatment
+ AN  ACT  to  amend  the  insurance  law  and the social services law, in relation to insurance and Medicaid  coverage  for  standard  fertility preservation services made necessary by cancer treatment

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS: